daos-stack/daos/doc/admin/deployment.md

            /usr/share/spdk/include
 ```

-NOTES:
+!!! note
- * The RPM installation is preferred for production scenarios.
-Manual installation
+    The RPM installation is preferred for production scenarios.
+Manual
- is most appropriate for development and predeployment proof-of-concept scenarios.
+    installation is most appropriate for development and predeployment
+    proof-of-concept scenarios.

 ## DAOS Server Setup